 It was Hinton & Nowlan [1] who firstly proposed computational model of the Baldwin Effect.
 It was in 1987.
 The scenario was exactly the same as above mentioned PIN breaking.
-What they proposed was a lifetime learning of each of the individuals in an algorithm based on population search.
+What they proposed was a lifetime learning of each of the individuals in an algorithm which based on a population search.
 That is, each individual has adaptive genes in addition to the original 0's and 1's.
 Let's denote it here as 9's.
 For example, the individual is like:

-Then each individual is allowed to assign 0 or 1 at the location where 9's are, which is referred to as learning of individual.
+Then each individual is allowed to assign 0 or 1 at the location where 9's are, which is referred to as life-time learning of individuals when we assume those strings which includes 9's are genotype and strings in which all of the 9's are replaced either 0 or 1 are phenotype, and replacement will not affect genotype.
 Individuals are allowed to try this learning, say, 1000 times in their lifetime.
-If, by chance, individual matches to the needle, then the number of learnings before the success is the fitness of the individual.
+If, by chance, phenotype matches to the needle, then the number of learnings before the success is the fitness of the individual.
 This might be called the Baldwin effect.
 It has attracted, and is still attracting, many computer scientists.
 In 2005, Mills & Watson [2] made a more deeply analytical approach to the issue.
-They analyzed in exactly the same universe as the one Hinton & Nowlan explored almost two decades ago, while many others saw the phenomenon or applied the model to a more sophisticated problems, and later, in 2006, Mills & Watson extended the study to a more complex but still a simple universe of two needles whose length is different with each other on a completely flat plateau [3].
+They analyzed in exactly the same universe as the one Hinton & Nowlan had explored almost two decades ago, while many others applied the model to a more sophisticated problems.
+Later, in 2006, Mills & Watson extended the study to a more complex but still a simple universe of two needles whose length is different with each other on a completely flat plateau [3].
 What is the Baldwin effect more specifically?
-Mills & Watson clearly summarized, "The Baldwin Effect indicates that individually learned behaviors acquired during an organism's lifetime can influence the evolutionary path taken by a population, without any direct Lamarckian transfer of traits from phenotype to genotype. ...
+Mills & Watson clearly summarized, "The Baldwin effect indicates that individually learned behaviors acquired during an organism's lifetime can influence the evolutionary path taken by a population, without any direct Lamarckian transfer of traits from phenotype to genotype. ...
 Our knowledge of modern genetics suggests that an organism's lifetime adaptations cannot influence the course of evolution because learned characteristics do not change ones own genes. ...
 The hypothesis appears very similar to Lamarck's disproved beliefs that an acquired trait is directly inherited by offspring."

-2.1 Discussion in this Section
+A. Discussion in this Section